nextauthjs/next-auth/www/docs/adapters/models.md

 title: Models
 ---

 NextAuth.js can be used with any database.
 Models tell you what structures NextAuth.js expects from your database.
-Models will vary depending on which adapter you use, but in general will look something like this.
+Models will vary slightly depending on which adapter you use, but in general will look something like this.

 ![v4 Schema](/img/nextauth_v4_schema.png)